Registration Forms

 General Principles

-1. When we say “organization,” we’re referring to Vie Tai Ji, Tai Ji Life, WENDEN
+1. The term “organization” refers to Vie Tai Ji, Tai Ji Life, WENDEN Taijiquan, and Maple Walk

-Taijiquan, and Maple Walk Method — four branches of one shared community.
+Method — four branches of one shared community.

-2. All members of the organization are kindly asked to uphold this code of ethics, as
+2. All members of the organization are kindly asked to uphold this code of ethics, as well as

-well as the values outlined in the Quebec Charter of Human Rights and Freedoms.
+the values outlined in the Quebec Charter of Human Rights and Freedoms.

-principles and help create a safe and welcoming space for everyone.
+help create a safe and welcoming space for everyone.

 Teaching Objectives